Japanese kitchen knife: Production

-A great deal of high-quality Japanese cutlery originates from Sakai, the capital of samurai sword manufacturing since the 14th century.
 After the Meiji Restoration in 1868, the samurai were banned from carrying swords as part of an attempt to modernize Japan.
 Though a demand for military swords remained and some sword-smiths still produced traditional samurai swords as art, the majority of sword-smiths refocused their skill to cutlery production, following the cultural shift.
+Thus, Japan has many dispersed centres of kitchen knife production due to diversification that followed in wake of this legislation restricting the production of sword-making.
+This is unlike European nations that typically have just one or two major centres of knife productions, such as Sheffield in England, Thiers, Puy-de-Dôme in France, Eskilstuna in Sweden, and Solingen in Germany.
+Amongst a number of others, notable Japanese cities specialising in knife-making are: